 Animal welfare science is used to define how an animal is coping with the conditions in which it lives.
 It considers actual feelings and sensations that an animal experiences and refers to the psychological well-being of the individual.
 Every animal has the right to live a good life and lead a life worth living.
 A good life in captivity for an animal, might be one where they can consistently experience good welfare throughout their entire life.
 Best practice animal care is about ensuring animals are thriving under our care, not just surviving.

-Our Welfare and Behaviour webinars consider what welfare means to the animal and how the three provisions of the three C’s – comfort, control and choice – combined with the knowledge of a species natural biology and individual preferences can help us improve our daily care for the animals.
+Our Welfare and Behaviour webinars consider what welfare means to the animal and how the provision of the three Cs – comfort, control and choice – combined with the knowledge of a species’ natural biology and individual preferences can help us improve our daily care for animals.

-We currently offer this training as a stand alone Webinar Package (as two webinars and workshop exercises) or combined with our Welfare Auditing training– which includes four individual webinars each covering a different topic.
-If you would like to benefit from this Webinar Package, read more about what the training involves and contact Dave Morgan or Simon Marsh to get started.
+We currently offer this training as a standalone Webinar Package (two webinars and workshop exercises), or combined with our Welfare Auditing training – which includes four individual webinars each on a different topic.
+If you would like to benefit from this Webinar Package, read more about what the training involves and contact us using the details below.